mvp/uhubctl/README.md

 This utility was tested to compile and work on Linux (Ubuntu/Debian, Redhat/Fedora/CentOS, Arch Linux, Gentoo, openSUSE, Buildroot), FreeBSD, NetBSD, SunOS and MacOS.

-> :warning: MacOS 12.4 and later has [changed](https://github.com/mvp/uhubctl/issues/419) USB stack behavior which broke [libusb_get_port_numbers()](https://github.com/libusb/libusb/issues/1156).
-Currently there is no workaround for this except for NOT upgrading to MacOS 12.4 and beyond.
+> :warning: MacOS 12.4 x86 has [USB stack bug](https://github.com/libusb/libusb/issues/1156) which breaks `uhubctl` operation.
+Solution is to upgrade to MacOS 12.5 which has this bug fixed.

 While `uhubctl` compiles on Windows, USB power switching does not work on Windows because `libusb` is using `winusb.sys` driver, which according to Microsoft does not support